tapis-project/documentation/source/technical/jobs.rst

 * Requirement: The execution system and the DTN system must have shared storage.

   * For example, there could be an NFS mount on the execution system pointing to the DTN host, or the DTN may be a Globus endpoint running on the execution host.
-  * Note that for an hpc cluster it could be that the shared storage is set up on the login nodes and not the compute nodes.
+  * Note that for an HPC cluster it could be that the shared storage is set up on the login nodes and not the compute nodes.
 This case is supported since the Tapis Jobs service typically uses a login node when executing an application.

 * Requirement: Restrictions on *rootDir*